margollo/margollo.github.io/_pages/publications.md

 ## Peer-reviewed articles in journals ##

 _On integral decomposition of unipotent elements in integral group rings_
-joint with G. Janssens, Mathematical Proceedings of the Cambridge Philosophical Society (to appear), 46 pages, 2025.
+joint with G. Janssens, Proceedings of the Royal Society of Edinburgh Section A: Mathematics (to appear), 46 pages, 2025.
 [arXiv: 2307.14820 ](https://arxiv.org/abs/2307.14820)

 _Identification of non-isomorphic 2-groups with dihedral central quotient and isomorphic modular group algebras_